From outdated to trust-building online store

 A store no one would trust with their credit card

-When I joined the project, Mocca Sant’s online store was in bad shape.
-It didn’t reflect the heritage or quality of the shoes, and it failed to connect with its style-conscious European audience.
+When I joined the project, Moka Sant’s online store was in bad shape.
+It didn’t reflect the quality of the shoes, and it failed to connect with its style-conscious European audience.
 The brand felt outdated, navigation was clunky, and there were no trust signals or legal compliance in place.

 Goals